 The cartridge cases were sealed with cork plugs which extended about 2.5 in (6.4 cm) past the mouth of the case.

 Mark 4 was used for Full Charges while the Mark 4 Modified was used for Reduced Charges.
+These were the same cartridge cases as used for the older 6"/47 (15.2 cm) guns.

 Some SPD cartridges had flashless pellets added which gave them a "reduced" flash.